AhmedAlaa4611/laravel-artisan-commands/searching-notes.md

 - Laravel Dusk is an automation tool for browser testing.
 - Termwind allows you to build command-line interfaces (CLI) using web-like styling.
 - Redis and Memcached are an in-memory data structure used for `Caching`, `Session Store`, and `Queue Management`.
+- DynamoDB is a NoSQL database service provided by AWS.
+- MongoDB is a NoSQL database service and open-source.
 - Laravel Pail is to interact with application logs directly from the command line.
-> It requires the `pcntl` extension witch is not available on Windows.
+It requires the process control extension `pcntl` witch is not available on Windows.
-- Ziggy is a Laravel package that provides an easy way to use Laravel's named routes in JavaScript.
-It generates a JavaScript object containing all the named routes defined in your Laravel application.
+- Ziggy is a Laravel package that make it easy to access Laravel's named routes directly in JavaScript by generating a JavaScript object with all your application's named routes.
+- WayFinder is a Laravel community alternative to Ziggy.
+- Inertia is an adapter for your frontend JavaScript frameworks.
 - Bootstrap is a self-starting process.
 - Laracon stands for Laravel conference.
 - SSH: Secure Shell.
 - SSL: Secure Sockets Layer.
-- Inertia is an adapter for your frontend JavaScript frameworks.
-- `Tailwind` is a `Postcss` plugin, `Vite` automatically apply `postcss.config.js` file.

-## Differences Between Composer Files
+### Differences Between Composer Files
-1. composer.json:
+- **composer.json:**
    - Manages the desired packages and version ranges.
    - Manually edited by developers.
-2. composer.lock:
+- **composer.lock:**
    - Manages the exact versions of the installed packages.
    - Automatically generated and updated by composer when installing or updating dependencies.

-## Differences Between Artisan and Index Files
+### Differences Between Artisan and Index Files
 - **artisan:**
     - Located in the root directory.
     - Handles CLI commands for tasks like migrations, scaffolding, and queue management.